-The Global LEI Foundation (GLEIF) is leading the way in implementing an entirely digitised LEI service to enable instant, global, automated identity verification.
-Having a cryptographically verifiable LEI would optimise processes and strengthen different sectors like healthcare, telecom, financial services and more.
+The Global LEI Foundation (GLEIF) is leading the way in implementing an entirely digitized LEI service to enable instant, global, automated identity verification.
+Having a cryptographically verifiable LEI would optimize processes and strengthen different sectors like healthcare, telecom, financial services, and more.

 GLEIF is now inviting stakeholders from across the global economy to partake in a cross-industry development program to create an ecosystem and credential governance framework and the technical infrastructure for a verifiable LEI (vLEI) – a digitally verifiable credential containing the LEI.
 The vLEI will create a cryptographically secure chain that puts back the former manual processes required to access and confirm an entity’s LEI data.

-“The global LEI system is unique in its capacity to provide regulated and standardised global identities for legal entities everywhere.
-Our next step is to secure the process of presenting and verifying LEI data digitally, so it can be used across the digital economy in corporate ID use-cases,” said GLEIF CEO Stephan Wolf.
+“The Global LEI System is unique in its capacity to provide regulated and standardized global identities for legal entities everywhere.
+Our next step is to secure the process of presenting and verifying LEI data digitally so that it can be used across the digital economy in corporate ID use cases,” said GLEIF CEO Stephan Wolf.